 On this date, we briefly focus on Black Spiritual music in America.

-Many black spirituals in America resulted from the white folk music tradition; many others have melody analogs in white American and British folk music.
+Many Black spirituals in America resulted from the white folk music tradition; many others have melody analogs in white-American and British folk music.
 Borrowing melodies with pentatonic (five-note) and significant scales are exceptionally well known.
 The voice quality, vocal effects, and the type of rhythm accompaniment that Black spirituals use are where the difference begins and ends.
 Black spirituals were sung not only in worship but also as work songs, and the lyrics often reflect physical hard work and spiritual inspiration.

-Musically, the complex combination of African American folk and African music elements reinforced each other.
+Musically, the complex combination of African diaspora folk and African music elements reinforced each other.
 The call-and-response pattern occurs in both, as do specific scales and the uneven inflections of certain notes.
-Clear African influence can be heard in the vocal style, and the complex polyrhythmic clapped accompaniments.
+Apparent African influence can be heard in the vocal style, and the complex polyrhythmic clapped accompaniments.
 African tradition also included polyphonic and choral singing.
 The Yoruba-based Ring Shout (a religious dance usually accompanied by the singing of spirituals and clapped rhythms) comes from African ancestry.
 The lyrics of Negro spirituals are tightly linked with the lives of their authors, Slaves.

 While work songs dealt only with their daily life, spirituals were inspired by the message of Jesus Christ and his Good News (Gospel) of the Bible, "You can be saved."
 They differ from hymns and psalms because they share the challenging condition of being a slave.
 Many slaves in towns and plantations tried to run to a "free country" that they called "my home" or "Sweet Canaan, the Promised Land."